davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 1. The product manager has the only login to the TSO.
     a.
 The auditor looks _very_ concerned.
 "What if the product manager were a bad actor?
 They could deliver anything in the TSO, even malicious code."

 Is using a TSO a genuine risk to an audit, given a clever enough auditor?
 I have no idea.
-I'm not an expert on the complexities of SOC2 and the like.
+Although I've answered a lot of questions from compliance auditors, I'm not an expert on the complexities of SOC2 and the like.
 Could you mitigate these risks with appropriate process enhancements?
 Yes, you could.
 But I think it's clear that TSO-based development _as it's often done_ - in-org, outside the context of a well-defined SDLC - absolutely violates the spirit of many audit goals.
 It's not trackable in version control.
 It is likely not reviewed and approved by a distinct member of the team.
 And there are limited tools (the Setup Audit Trail) to understand and evaluate changes made in the org.

 All of those core capabilities are built in to every version control system under the sun.

 Whether or not these process shortfalls are actually of concern to auditors, they should absolutely be of concern to anyone who has an eye on the underlying goals of audit and compliance processes.

-## Part 2: How TSOs Fail Your Team
+---

 > Thesis: TSOs inhibit teams from socializing critical knowledge about the product and how it works.

 A corollary to the source-of-truth problem is _knowledge limitation_.

 When your team works heavily with TSOs, the TSO itself _de facto_ becomes part, not just of your source of truth, but of your knowledge base about the product and how it works.
 Users can easily create orgs that match the requirements of the product!
-But - they no longer need to know or care what the requirements of the product _are_.
+But - they no longer need to know or care what the requirements of the product _are_, or what the journey to set up the product looks like.
 That knowledge becomes lost inside the TSO, whose state is difficult to review and has limited history tracking.

 Does your team know which licenses, features, and settings your product requires?
-The TSO knows, but it cannot tell you - at least, not easily.
+Does your team know how to execute setup, from scratch, for a new customer?
+The TSO does.
+But it can't tell you.

 The discoverability issue

-## TSO as Binary Blob
+---

 > Thesis: TSOs do not reflect the customer experience.

 When you have a TSO, you have a story about how your product is installed and used.
 That story is true, but it's very limited: it only reflects one path through which customers obtain and use your product.

-The story your TSO tells about product delivery and use omits a swathe of other true customers stories.
-When
+In a few cases, like OEMs, that path might be the only one.
+But for most ISVs, the story your TSO tells about product delivery and use omits a swathe of other true customers stories.
+When, for example,

 - a Massive Events implementation partner starts a project from the TSO, but wipes out much of the delivered configuration and then builds their own;
 - an implementation partner skips the TSO and prepares an implementation from scratch;